DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-11-engagement.markdown

 <h4>Parade of Nations</h4>
 <h5>February 13, 2016</h5>
 <p><em>We met.</em></p>
-We met at Pensacola Christian College during the practice day for Parade of Nations, an missions-oriented event which underlines the international attendance at PCC.
+We met at Pensacola Christian College during the practice day for Parade of Nations, a missions-oriented event which underlines the international attendance at PCC.
 As each nationality represented was placed in a separate separate row of seats, the whole Canadian group sat together.
 As we were a couple of seats across, we got to see each other a little and spoke briefly.

 <p class="coralie-texting">I have learned that whenever I say "never," God changes my heart towards that idea I am so opposed to.
 The change started a few weeks later in the Visual and Performing Arts Center.</p>
 <p class="coralie-texting"><img src="https://s-media-cache-ak0.pinimg.com/originals/7f/d6/76/7fd6765b6c1e35b38a2920ceff0d0517.jpg">One evening, Denis and I happened to be drawing in the same classroom.
 As I walked about the room, perusing the works-in-progress of my peers, I noticed Denis's drawing of a beetle.
 I found his attention to detail remarkable, and started to feel some respect for him as an artist.</p>